paulRbr/blog-2/content/routing_calc_history.md

 but the name stuck as the fundamental brick of route computations.

 However, the algorithm we learn at school is not the one published by Dijkstra.
-It has a complexity of O(n²) while we are teached that complexity of the algorithm is O(n·log(n)).
+It has a complexity of O(n²) while we are taught that complexity of the algorithm is O(n·log(n)).

-We had to wait 28 year to get to it.
+We had to wait 28 years to get to it.

 # 1987: Tarjan